On this page

 Members will represent their communities, providing input and effectively communicating back to their communities to support the successful delivery of the estate renewal.

-Successful members will be bound by the Ascot Vale Consultation Committee Terms of Reference (Word) and Ascot Vale Consultative Committee Code of Conduct (Word).
+Members are bound by the Ascot Vale Consultation Committee Terms of Reference (Word) and Ascot Vale Consultative Committee Code of Conduct (Word).

 Frequently asked questions